riogu/henceforth/docs/reference/src/types.md

 - `str` - UTF-8 encoded text
 - `bool` - `true` or `false`

 For grouping values, there are also tuples, denoted by parentheses around values.
-Note that the `(...)` notation for function calls creates a tuple and passes it to the function, however, `...` is not allowed in any other context.

 ## Type Annotations
 Henceforth doesn't have type inference, and all types **must** be specified.